Cyber Monday Special

 Even if you didn’t convince a visitor to convert the first time, you can still re-engage them after they exit your website.
 Remember the exit-intent popups we mentioned earlier?

-Use the email addresses you collected there to send targeted email campaigns to offer incentives, personalized content, or product recommendations to get users back on your website.
+Use the email addresses you collected there to also send targeted email campaigns, offering incentives, personalized content, or product recommendations to get users back on your website.

 For example, the tool for visual collaboration, Miro, cleverly nudges inactive users on a free plan back to the platform with productivity tips: